 Glow Neon Tetra Temperament

 They can be frightened easily by sudden motions around the aquarium or by larger tank mates, even if they are also peaceful.
 So your Neon Tetra fish may take some time to settle into their new home.
-But after the first few weeks, they will really show their active nature and colors!
+But after the first few weeks, they will really show their active nature and colors.

 Neon Tetras in their Natural Habitat

 Neon Tetra fish tend to be more healthy in blackwater tanks thanks to the acidity and plant tannins in the water.
 Blackwater aquariums are also darker, with a tea color that reduces light and helps them feel less exposed.
+In nature, they use their blue stripe to keep track of one another in a school.

 So if your Neon Tetras are extremely skittish, you may want to try either reducing the lighting or adding tannins.
 Floating plants can also help simulate a more natural environment while also removing ammonia and other waste products from your fish!